-In this 2 January 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on hedonism, taking drugs, judging mixed people, romance with an irrational person, santa claus and kids, when to speak out, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 2 January 2011, I answered questions on hedonism, taking drugs, judging mixed people, romance with an irrational person, Santa Claus and kids, when to speak out, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now